Cruduper/PierresTreats.Solution/README.md

 ## Description

-This was the 5th C# weekly project in my programming bootcamp, and is intended to display the skills we learned this week with using Identity for user authorization and authentication as well as many-to-many relationships using EF Core and connecting our C# objects to a MySQL database using the CRUD paradigm.
+This was the fifth C# weekly project in my programming bootcamp, and is intended to display the skills we learned this week with using Identity for user authorization and authentication as well as many-to-many relationships using EF Core and connecting our C# objects to a MySQL database using the CRUD paradigm.
 We also resume our use of ASP .NET MVC routing and LINQ querying.

 This is a program that will allow Pierre, a bakery owner, to add new treats to his menu, and add new flavors for his treats.
 Treats can come in many flavors, and different treats can have the same flavor.